LLMs & AI Infrastructure

 Major Open-Weight Model Families

 The open-weight model ecosystem has exploded since Meta released Llama 2 in 2023.
 Dozens of families now compete across coding, reasoning, and general intelligence.
-Here are the most significant families as of early 2026:
+Here are the most significant families as of early 2026, organized by origin:

 The Qwen family from Alibaba’s research lab has become a dominant force in open-weight AI.
 Qwen2.5 and Qwen3 models consistently top benchmarks across coding, math, and general intelligence.